Izendi/Izendi.github.io/content/projects/Radiance-Cascades/index.md

 ## Intro to my first implementation
 I first wanted to implement this using Vulcan, but due to it's high initial learning curce I switched to using OpenGL which I am more familiar with.
 I will attempt a version using Vulcan at a later date.

-Radiance cascades can be complex, especially in 3D, as such, my fisrt attempt will be a simple 2D implementation using signed distance functions and ray marching.
+Radiance cascades can be complex, especially in 3D, as such, my initial attempt will be a simple 2D implementation using signed distance functions and ray marching.

 I first needed to obtain an intuition for how they worked.
 This was done by reading Sannikov's paper, SimonDev's Youtube video and asking for help on the Radiance Cascades and Graphics Programming Discords. [<a href="#ref1">1</a>\] [<a href="#ref2">2</a>\]

+Then I broke the tasks down into 4 main components:

+## Task Breakdown

+1. Set up a basic opengl test environment in C++, that will allow easy shader creation, runtime recompilation, etc.
+2. Use sphere SDFs to define the layout of the scene (for the first attempt the scene will just be made up of circles of various sizes that each can have different light emitting colors).
+3. Use Compute shaders to generate the probes and cast rays out from each probe, store the color data collected by each of these rays in a texture file (the texture will be sampled in the final step)
+4. Use the data of collected from the probes to compute the lighting information for each fragment on the fullscreen quad.
+A fragments location on the screen will determine which part of the texture that stores the radiance cascades will be sampled from.

 ## Step 1: Setting up the environment